-Overall systemic approaches have not lost all legitimacy.
+Overall, systemic approaches have not lost all legitimacy.
 But here too there are questions about their appropriateness to a universe that has been largely de-systematized for at least two decades.
-While the world as it emerged from WW2 was composed of relatively stable systems nested inside each other United Nations Organization, blocks, free trade areas, states, businesses, families, even individuals the events that have occurred in the last decades have questioned all these modes of organization one after the other.
-The blocks have disappeared; the UN has been ruled out at least for a time; production, consumption and information have been globalized through transport, telecommunication, and information networks that grid now the entire globe.
-The states have been liberalized; businesses reorganized into networks; the traditional family had to accept periodic re-configurations and individuals to demonstrate capabilities of faster engagement and disengagement.
-None of these new social forms still pertains to the traditional system theories.
+While the world as it emerged from World War II was composed of relatively stable systems fitting inside one another - United Nations Organization, blocks, free trade areas, states, businesses, families, even individuals - the events that have occurred in the last decades have questioned all these modes of organization one after the other.
+The blocks have disappeared; the UN has been ruled out at least for a time; production, consumption and information have been globalised through transport, telecommunication and information networks that grid now the entire globe.
+The states have been liberalized; businesses reorganized into networks; the traditional family has had to accept periodic reconfigurations and individuals to demonstrate capabilities of faster engagement and disengagement.
+None of these new forms still pertains to the traditional system theories.

-Finally, approaches based on the various philosophies of difference, whether ontological, semiotic or pragmatist, continue, meanwhile, to be a great success at least quantitatively.
-But one may question the relevance of the critiques they have been developing, for a good fifteen years now, with regard to the contemporary world, whose operation consists for a great part in the deconstruction of oppositions and frontiers, the questioning of hierarchical systems and the commoditization of alternative lifestyles.
+Finally, approaches based on the various philosophies of difference, whether ontological, semiotic or pragmatist, continue, meanwhile, to be a great success - at least quantitatively.
+But one may question the relevance of the critiques they have been developing, for a good twenty years now, with regard to the contemporary world, whose operation consists for a great part in the deconstruction of oppositions and frontiers, the questioning of hierarchical systems and the commoditization of alternative lifestyles.
 One wonders even if, in some cases, these approaches have not become more or less willingly mere auxiliaries of the current capitalist revolution.
-What looked critical when the world was dominated by hierarchical, stable and stifling classification systems, seems less and less relevant since the world has become open, mobile and fluid.
+What looked critical when the world was dominated by hierarchical, stable and stifling classification systems seems less and less relevant since the world has become open, mobile and fluid.

-As in the late 19th and early 20th century, we are now faced with an intensification of the economic globalization, a fluidization of societies, an increase in social inequalities, and a reorganization of the balance of power in the world.
-And that is why, as a hundred twenty years ago when rhythm began to be taken into account by human and social science, we need new thinking models that are adequate to the new world, at once fluid and fractured, in which we have entered.
-Indeed it is precisely a model of this kind that the rebirth of the concept of rhythm suggests.
+As in the late nineteenth and early twentieth centuries, we are now faced with an intensification of economic globalization, a fluidization of societies, an increase in social inequality and a reorganization of the balance of power in the world.
+And that is why, as a hundred and thirty years ago, when rhythm began to be taken into account by human and social science, we need new thinking models that are adequate to the new world, at once fluid and fractured, in which we have entered.
+Indeed, it is precisely a model of this kind that the rebirth of the concept of rhythm suggests.

-Conceptual Particularities of the Rhythmic Paradigm
+Conceptual Characteristics of the Rhythmic Paradigm

-I turn now to the main features that give the new emerging concept of rhythm its particular potential in the historical and theoretical context that I have just described.
+We may turn now to the main features that give the new emerging concept of rhythm its particular potential in the historical and theoretical context just described.